tongjingqi/Thinking-with-Video/README.md

 | 6 | Qwen3-VL-Plus     | 42.0    | 32               | 29              | 30               | 90              | 35              | 78                      | 0.0       |

 **Note:**
 * "Eyeballing Point/Line/Shape" refer to Point Tasks, Line Tasks and Shape Tasks in [Eyeballing Puzzles](./VisionCentric/).
-The results are Major Frame evaluation results.
+The results of video generation models are *Major Frame* evaluation results.
 * "Visual Symmetry/Gradient/Compositionality" refer to the Symmetry Tasks, Gradient Tasks and Compositionality Tasks in [Visual Puzzles](./visual_puzzles).

 <a id="takeaways"></a>